mirror of

 <div class="section" id="interface-types-and-devices">

-<h2>Interface Types and Devices<a class="headerlink" href="#interface-types-and-devices" title="Permalink to this headline"></a></h2>
+<h2>Interface Types and Devices<a class="headerlink" href="#interface-types-and-devices" title="Permalink to this headline">¶</a></h2>

 <p>Reticulum implements a range of generalised interface types that covers most of the communications hardware that Reticulum can run over.
-If your hardware is not supported, its relatively simple to implement an interface class.
+If your hardware is not supported, it’s relatively simple to implement an interface class.
 Currently, the following interfaces are supported:</p>

 <p>Reticulum implements a range of generalised interface types that covers the communications hardware that Reticulum can run over.
-If your hardware is not supported, its relatively simple to implement an interface class.
+If your hardware is not supported, it’s relatively simple to implement an interface class.
 Currently, Reticulum can use the following devices and communication mediums:</p>

 <ul class="simple">